duprasf/php-base-laminas-new-app/readme.md

 How is a JWT safe?
 JWT is an industry standard https://datatracker.ietf.org/doc/html/rfc7519 it encrypts the data using the 'JWT_SECRET' taken from environment variable to use as a salt.
 The longer and the more random, the better.
 It should also be different for each environment.
-(if using the ./start command locally, you can change the variable in there)

 ### GC Notify
 GC Notify is easily implement in the new application since the building blocks